batermj/data_sciences_campaign/DeepLearning/REFERENCES.md

 + Accompanying repository for Let's make a DQN / A3C series, https://github.com/jaara/AI-blog
 + Code for experiments with our RNN regularizer, which stochastically forces units to maintain previous values., https://github.com/teganmaharaj/zoneout

+## GAN
++ This tutorial of GAN is Chinese translation of its English version which is created by MXNet group., https://github.com/wangx404/GAN_gluon_tutorials

 ## Meta Learning